pm4ml/cbs-core-connector-test-harness/README.md

 # Incoming Payments - Payee

-Below is an architecture diagram that shows how a core connector supports payee receipt of funds from a mojaloop scheme.
+Below is an architecture diagram that shows how a core connector supports payee receipt of funds from a mojaloop scheme in this test harness.

 ![Payee Architecture](./assets/CBS%20Integration%20Diagrams-Payee%20Architectural%20Flow.drawio.png)